nikitavoloboev/data/business/startups/startups.md

 - [What skills do founders find most crucial for running their businesses?
 (2019)](https://www.indiehackers.com/post/what-skills-do-founders-find-most-crucial-for-running-their-businesses-e95d99d9ff)
 - [Our Startup Handbook](https://versionone.vc/startup-handbook/) ([HN](https://news.ycombinator.com/item?id=21641114))
 - [Ask HN: Quitting Big Tech, what is it like?
 (2019)](https://news.ycombinator.com/item?id=21645117)
+- [Road to Scale](https://roadtoscale.com/) - Curated knowledge library for every stage of your startup journey.
+From idea to scaling up.

 ## Images